magnetikonline/picoh/README.md

 #### $.DOM.addClass(element,name)
 - Add one or more CSS classes of the given `name` to `element`.
 - Provide multiple CSS class names space separated.
-- CSS class names already present for the `element` will be silently ignored and not duplicated.
+- CSS classes already present on `element` will be silently ignored.

 #### $.DOM.removeClass(element,name)
 - Remove one or more CSS classes of the given `name` from `element`.
-- Provide multiple CSS class name removals space separated.
+- Provide multiple CSS class names space separated.

 #### $.DOM.setOpacity(element,opacity)
 - Set the given `element` a new `opacity` level.